discontented/fret2key/CODE_DOC.md

 ## menu -> menu.c
 Contains all menu options as well as function for display and input.

+# Old Code
+The ideas behind this code needs to be updated and implemented into the existing functional version.
+The code is stored for reference.

 ## theory -> chordsOld.c
 Contains main function
 Creates chords through intervals